bluerobotics/ardusub-gitbook/quick-start/installing-companion.md

+> ⚠️ **Warning** ⚠️ The ArduSub Companion software is no longer being developed or supported.
+New projects and vehicles are recommended to use [BlueOS](https://blueos.cloud/docs/blueos/latest/) instead.

 # Installing the Companion Computer Software Image

+## SD card
 >**Note** The current version of Companion is **v0.0.31**.
 If your system is out of date you can update by either installing a fresh image with the instructions below or connecting to Wi-Fi and performing a [Software Update](#software-update).

 The operating system and supporting software is installed by writing a pre-configured `.img` file to an SD Card which is then inserted into the Companion Computer (Raspberry Pi).